 Fish and Chips, Alphington Road

 Widely regarded by locals as some of the best fish and chips in Exeter, Fish and Chips on Alphington Road is well worth a visit.
-It’s just a 20-minute walk away from your student flat in Exeter so if you’re out and about, you can pick up your fish and chips on the way with their click and collect option.
+It’s just a 20-minute walk away from our Exeter University accommodation so if you’re out and about, you can pick up your fish and chips on the way with their click and collect option.
 Offering classic fish dishes including homemade fish cakes, as well as burgers, pies and chicken, this place also has battered burgers and battered halloumi.
 If you’re feeling really adventurous try a battered Oreo or Mars Bar for dessert.

 Collegiate’s Recommendation: Best for classic and unusual options.